 Mexico: $9.2B airport won't damage environment

-Environment Secretary Juan Guerra said the airport will meet the highest sustainability standards, including using natural lighting and ventilation, as well as electricity produced from biogas and having its own waste water treatment plant.
+Environment Secretary Juan Guerra says the airport will meet the highest sustainability standards, including using natural lighting and ventilation, as well as electricity produced from biogas and having its own waste water treatment plant.